 Since establishing The Davidson Trust, the college has been able to live up to its promise of affordability.
 The number of students receiving Pell Grants–frequently the first students in their families to attend college–has more than doubled since 2007.

-Meanwhile, programs like the peer mentoring initiative STRIDE (Students Together Reaching for Individual Development and Education), the four-year Bonner Scholars civic leadership program, the early orientation session First Scholars and participation in programs like the Posse Foundation and Questbridge, have made Davidson a more welcoming home for students from all socioeconomic backgrounds.
+Meanwhile, programs like the peer mentoring initiative STRIDE (Students Together Reaching for Individual Development and Education), the four-year Bonner Scholars civic leadership program, and participation in programs like the Posse Foundation and Questbridge, have made Davidson a more welcoming home for students from all socioeconomic backgrounds.
 The school's retention and six-year graduation rates have remained virtually unchanged.

 "By ensuring access for all students through The Davidson Trust, Davidson keeps faith with its past and secures its future," Quillen said.
 "We look forward to learning from our ATI partners who share our unwavering commitment to welcoming all talented students as we work toward a shared future based on justice, equality and opportunity."